Pinocchio

 Part 6: The Island?

+What could this mean?
+Yet when Pinocchio looked around, he no longer cared.
 For everything the Coachman had told him was true!
-Heaps of candy all about.
-Tubs of ice cream in every flavor.
-Boys like him could eat, eat, and play all day.
-None of them had to work or clean up.
-There were even cigars if you wanted one, and pool tables to play.
+Heaps of candy piled about.
+Tubs of ice cream beckoning him in every flavor.
+Why, he could eat and eat, and play all day.
+None of the boys at Pleasure Island had to work or clean up.
+There were even cigars if they wanted one, and pool tables to play.

-“Oh!” cried the Cricket.
-“What's happening to you?”
+“Pinocchio!” cried the Cricket.
+“What's happening?”

-“I don’t know - HONK!” said Pinocchio.
+“I don’t know - HONK!”
+Pinocchio brayed.

 Pinocchio and the Cricket saw a line of donkeys led by a dark stranger onto a truck.
 “Oh, no!” said the Cricket.
-“Now I get it!
-Boys get turned into donkeys here.
-Then the donkeys are sold off!
+“I get it!
+Somehow boys get turned into donkeys here.
+Then the donkeys get sold off, who knows where!
 Pinocchio, we have to get you out of here, fast - while we still can!”

 “Please sir!”
 Pinocchio called out to a man by the dock.
 “I am looking for an old man named Geppetto.
 Do you know him? – HONK!”

 “Oh no!
 This is all my fault – HONK!” said Pinocchio.
 “I must look for my father!”
 Pinocchio jumped off the dock into the ocean.
-The Cricket jumped in too, close behind.
+The Cricket jumped in, too, close behind.

 Part 7: The Whale